uploadcare/uploadcare-ruby/README.md

 ### Copying files

-Our API allows you to create copies of a file.
-There are several options for that.
+You can also create file copies using our API.
+There are multiple ways of creating those.
+Also, copying is important for image files because it allows you to “apply” all the CDN operations specified in the source URL to a separate static image.

-First of all, you can make a copy in Uploadcare storage:
+First of all, a copy of your file can be put in the Uploadcare storage.
+This is called “internal copy”, and here's how it works:

 ```ruby
 @uc_file.internal_copy